An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Triumph Group Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TGI stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Aerospace & Defense industry.
+We show how TGI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Other Aircraft Parts and Auxiliary Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.